About These Resources

 - Thesis/Dissertation Guidelines: establish the expectations and role of the thesis/dissertation committee

-- Writing Groups: meet regularly to discuss writing in graduate school.
+- Writing Groups and Courses: meet regularly to discuss writing in graduate school.
 Download the Report (PDF).

 Graduate students face financial stress throughout their graduate degree experience.
 Nationally, survey data shows graduate students face financial precarity and stress.
 Graduate programs can provide more transparency on sources of funding and distribute information broadly to ensure equity.